 Now we will leave the stationary case and look at the kinematics of a moving shell.
 The nonzero velocity of the shell complicates the kinematics of shells in two aspects.
-Due to the energy difference between inward and outward particles at the same radius, the LOSVD peak is split into two and the shell edge is not at the radius of the current turning point, but slightly further from the center of the host galaxy.
-In this section, we describe the LOSVD of such a shell in the approximation of a locally constant galactic acceleration and shell velocity.
+Due to the energy difference between inward and outward stars at the same radius, the LOSVD peak is split into two, see Fig. 12, and the shell edge is not at the radius of the current turning point, but slightly further from the center of the host galaxy.
+In this section, we describe the LOSVD of such a shell using the assumption of a locally constant galactic acceleration together with the assumption of a locally constant shell phase velocity.
+We call it the approximation of constant acceleration and shell velocity.
 In addition, we assume that the velocity of stars at the edge of the shell is equal to the phase velocity of the shell.